owings1/pytableaux/doc/logics/cpl.rst

 *******************************

-Classical Predicate Logic (CPL) is the standard bivalent logic with values :m:`T` and :m:`F`, commonly interpretated as 'true' and 'false', respectively.
+Classical Predicate Logic (CPL) is the standard bivalent logic with values V{T} and V{F}, commonly interpretated as 'true' and 'false', respectively.

 .. contents:: :local: